dotnet/EntityFramework.Docs/entity-framework/core/querying/raw-sql.md

   * On SQL Server, a trailing query-level hint, e.g. `OPTION (HASH JOIN)`
   * On SQL Server, an `ORDER BY` clause that is not accompanied of `TOP 100 PERCENT` in the `SELECT` clause

 * SQL statements other than `SELECT` are recognized automatically as non-composable.
-As a consequence, the full results of stored procedures are always returned to the client and any additional LINQ operators applied after `FromSql` are evaluated in-memory.
+As a consequence, the full results of stored procedures are always returned to the client and any LINQ operators applied after `FromSql` are evaluated in-memory.

 ## Basic raw SQL queries